UNSW-Data-Soc/unsw-data-soc.github.io/contact.md

         <div class="column is-half has-text-left" style="padding-top:38px;flex: 1 0 auto;">
             <p class="is-size-5">
                 <br>
                 Hi!
-If you've got any questions about DataSoc or just want to know more, feel free to reach out to us via the email below.
+Whether you've got questions about DataSoc or just want to know more, feel free to reach out to us via the email below.
                 <br><br>
-                Stay update to date with us by subscribing to our newletter on the right!
-We send bi-weekly newsletters on events, workshops, and datathons run by DataSoc, blog posts published by our team, as well as carefully curated news from the wider data science community.
+                Stay update to date with us by subscribing to our newletter using the form on the right.
+We send bi-weekly news on events, workshops, and datathons run by DataSoc, blog posts published by our team, as well as carefully curated news from the wider data science community.
                 <br><br>
                 Be sure to check out our social media links!
-                <br><br><br>
+                <br><br>
+                Ready to make things official?
+Become a member of DataSoc with the link below!
+                <br><br>
                 <a href="https://forms.gle/hLDY7bAGa1H4CV348" target="_blank">
                     <button class="button is-info is-bold">Join Us!</button></a>
                 <br><br><br>